mtkennerly/ludusavi-playnite/README.md

   the actual platform name.
 For example, if you enable the default suffix and you'd like a custom entry for `Some Game` on Nintendo 64, then in Ludusavi you would create a custom entry called `Some Game (Nintendo 64)`.
+* If you want a single custom entry for all games on a particular non-PC platform (such as when all of the saves for that platform are in a single memory card file), you can enable the "back up save data by platform name" setting.
+You will just need to create a custom entry in Ludusavi with the same name as the platform.

 ## Development
 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).